After your solar is installed in Perth: a 30-day checklist

 - Zero generation during daylight hours

 Enable these so you're notified if the system stops working without you noticing.
+For a walkthrough of what each app shows and how to set alerts, see our guide to solar monitoring apps in Perth.

 How to check: